AdhRanjit/Spam-Detection-with-LSTM-Model-in-PyTorch/README.md

 #### Combined_data.csv is downloaded from Kaggle.com

+You can download it from this link too: https://drive.google.com/file/d/1Pp9igB3Swwku4YK8NkLfQVKHaU28tlBG/view?usp=drive_link

 ## Preprocessing

 1. Text Cleaning and Tokenization: The raw text is cleaned, tokenized, and stopwords are removed.
 Stemming is applied using the NLTK PorterStemmer.